 Developing this OLTE was challenging because of the time involved in building the online resources for students to access, in learning how to use the technology, and helping students who have difficulties with the technology.
+Modeling effective and the use of ice-breakers.

+nology.
 Modeling effective teacher education and community building are not as straightforward as they are in ftf teaching.
-Special efforts are made to build a community of practice among course participants by including peer reviews, team projects, and the use of ice-breakers.

-Through developing their own original teacher education projects, participants explore educational and cultural contexts that may be unfamiliar to them.
+Special efforts are made to build a community of practice among course participants by including peer reviews, team projects, own original teacher education projects, participants explore educational and cultural contexts that may be unfamiliar to them.